tbarlow12/tbarlow12.github.io/content/blog/posts/2021-03-25-core-values.md

 In a good team, there are bound to be differences of opinion.
 That's kind of the point.
 We discuss things, bounce ideas off each other, debate between alternatives and somehow, make decisions as a team.
-With these differences of opinion, it can be easy to get
+With these differences of opinion, it can be easy to get worked up or offended.

 ### Trust and Be Trustworthy